UW-Hydro/VIC/README.txt

 	   The default value of VP_ITER is VP_ITER_ALWAYS.

-	To make the sub-daily values of VP more accurate, we have introduced another global parameter option: VP_INTERP.
+	3. To make the sub-daily values of VP more accurate, we have introduced another global parameter option: VP_INTERP.
 If set to TRUE, VIC will assign the daily VP value computed by the MTCLIM functions to the time of sunrise on that day, and interpolate linearly between sunrise vapor pressure values of adjacent days.
 If set to FALSE, VIC will hold vapor pressure constant over the entire day as in previous versions.
 The default value of VP_INTERP is TRUE.

+	4. Alternative clear-sky longwave algorithms.
+We have introduced a new global parameter option: LW_TYPE.
+This option determines which algorithm is used to compute clear-sky longwave radiation.
+	   Choices are:

+	     LW_TVA = algorithm of Tennessee Valley Authority (TVA, 1972)
+		(This is what all previous versions of VIC have used.
+Our tests indicate that this algorithm is still the best when sub-daily temperatures are estimated by the spline method used in VIC, as opposed to being supplied as a forcing.)
+	     LW_ANDERSON = algorithm of Anderson (1964)
+	     LW_BRUTSAERT = algorithm of Brutseart (1975)
+	     LW_SATTERLUND = algorithm of Satterlund (1979)
+	     LW_IDSO = algorithm of Idso (1981)
+	     LW_PRATA = algorithm of Prata (1996) (Our tests indicate that this algorithm is best when sub-daily temperatures are supplied as a forcing.)

+	   Default is set to LW_TVA.

+	5. Alternative cloud longwave emission algorithms.
+We have introduced a new global parameter option: LW_CLOUD_TYPE.
+This option determines which algorithm is used to simulate the effect of cloudiness on incoming longwave radiation.
+Choices are:

+	     LW_CLOUD_BRAS = algorithm composed of equations 2.29 and 2.43
+		from the Bras textbook (Bras, R. L., "Hydrology, an introduction to hydrologic science", Addison-Wesley, Reading,
+		Massachusetts, 1990).
+This was the algorithm used in all previous releases of VIC.
+(Our tests indicate that this algorithm introduces substantial temperature-dependent biases
+		in longwave estimates outside of the temperate zone) LW_CLOUD_DEARDORFF = algorithm used in Deardorff (1978) in which cloud_fraction is assumed equal to
+			(1 - actual_shortwave/theoretical_clear_sky_shortwave)
+		and total sky emissivity is represented as the weighted average: cloud_fraction * cloud_emissivity
+			+ (1-cloud_fraction) * clear_sky_emissivity
+		(Our tests indicate that this algorithm is superior)

+	   Default is set to LW_CLOUD_DEARDORFF.